pfrankov/obsidian-local-gpt/README.md

 ### 2. Install LLM
 #### Ollama (recommended)
 1. Install [Ollama](https://ollama.ai/).
-2. Install orca-mini (default) `ollama pull orca-mini` or any preferred model [from the library](https://ollama.ai/library).
+2. Install Qwen2 (default) `ollama pull qwen2` or any preferred model [from the library](https://ollama.ai/library).

 Additional: if you want to enable streaming completion with Ollama you should set environment variable `OLLAMA_ORIGINS` to `*`:
 - For MacOS run `launchctl setenv OLLAMA_ORIGINS "*"`.
-- For Linux and Widnows [check the docs](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server).
+- For Linux and Windows [check the docs](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server).

 #### OpenAI compatible server
 There are several options to run local OpenAI-like server: